Ryan-Goosen/Ryan-Goosen/ReadMe.md

 Currently, I’m learning **Go** to expand my backend skill set.

 ### 🚧 Current Project
-I’m working on a program that notifies me whenever there’s a sports game I’d like to watch — personalized to my preferences.
+I’m working on a program that notifies me whenever there’s a sports game I’d like to watch.

 ---